Similes for Confident with Explanation and Examples

 1. She entered the competition as confident as a champion athlete, and she performed brilliantly.

-2. He spoke as confident as a champion, although the pressure was high.
+2. He spoke as confidently as a champion, although the pressure was high.

-3. She smiled as confident as a champion athlete, yet stayed humble.
+3. She smiled as confidently as a champion athlete, yet stayed humble.

 4. He answered as confident as a winner, so everyone admired him.